RB 25 years

 RBP diskette The first version of the RB Player shareware was a hit, but users clamored for Web support.
 Such a feature would allow people with Internet access anywhere in the world to play the game together.

-With help from many beta testers, Steve added Web support to RBP and released it as part of version 2 early in the year 2000.
-Thanks to this feature, friends and family members that used to play the boardgame but who are now separated by distance are enjoying the game once again.
+With help from many beta testers, ICI added Web support to RBP and released it as part of version 2 early in the year 2000.
+Thanks to this feature, friends and family members that used to play the board game but who are now separated by distance are enjoying the game once again.
 As many as 6 people at once have connected from various parts of the world to participate in a match.

 Postscript

 Across the Continent Does the arrangement of dots on the ATC map look familiar?
-It should, because as for Rail Baron, the dots and connections are based on the routes of actual US railroads.
+It should, because as for RB, the dots and connections are based on the routes of actual US railroads.
 (ATC picture courtesy boardgamegeek).

 The similarities don't end there.
 To play ATC, participants move their trains/cars to a series destinations chosen at random.
 Dice rolls determine how far they move.
 If doubles are rolled, the player gets a bonus roll.
 The winning player is the first to make a trip from one coast to the other, and then back home.
 And, no two players may have the same starting city!
-That explains where Rail Baron got its "no two players may have the same home city" rule, a rule which made sense in ATC but is rather pointless in Rail Baron.
+That explains where RB got its "no two players may have the same home city" rule, a rule which made sense in ATC but is rather pointless in RB.

-Of course, Rail Baron contains many additional elements, such as RR purchasing, route choices to minimize payments to other players, auctions, the rover play, etc. But, it seems like a good bet that Rail Baron's roots date back to the 1800s!
+Of course, RB contains many additional elements, such as RR purchasing, route choices to minimize payments to other players, auctions, the rover play, etc. But, it seems like a good bet that RB's roots date back to the 1800s!
 The game we still love to play has been enjoyed in one form or another for parts of three centuries, a claim few other board games can make.

 There's more game information at the Rail Baron Fanatics site

-Content on all pages at this Web site, and in the downloadable files, is © Copyright 1987, 1998, 2001, 2008 by Intersystem Concepts, Inc. Rail Baron is The Avalon Hill Game Company's / Hasbro's Trademark for its Empire Building Game.
-BOXCARS is a Trademark of R.S.
+Content on all pages at this Web site, and in the downloadable files, is © Copyright 1987, 1998, 2001, 2023 by Intersystem Concepts, Inc. Rail Baron is a registered trademark of Intersystem Concepts, Inc. BOXCARS is a Trademark of T.F.
 Erickson.
 Other trademarks are the property of their respective holders.